fanglab/nanodisco/docs/index.rst

 Authors' notes
 --------------

 We are actively developing ``nanodisco`` to facilitate usage and broaden features.
-All feedbacks are more than welcome.
+All feedback is more than welcome.
 You can reach us on twitter (`@iamfanggang <https://twitter.com/iamfanggang>`_ and `@AlanTourancheau <https://twitter.com/AlanTourancheau>`_) or directly through the `GitHub issues system <https://github.com/fanglab/nanodisco/issues>`_.

 Installation
 ------------

-``nanodisco`` is distributed as a fully functional image bypassing the need to install any dependencies others than the virtualization software.
-We currently recommend using Singularity (v3.2.1 and above), which can be installed on Linux systems and is often the preferred solution by HPC administrators (`Quick Start <https://sylabs.io/guides/3.5/user-guide/quick_start.html>`_). ``nanodisco`` was tested extensively in Singularity v3.2.1 and v3.5.2.
+``nanodisco`` is distributed as a fully functional image, bypassing the need to install any dependencies others than the virtualization software.
+We currently recommend using Singularity (v3.2.1 and above), which can be installed on Linux systems and is often the preferred solution by HPC administrators (`Quick Start <https://sylabs.io/guides/3.5/user-guide/quick_start.html>`_). ``nanodisco`` was tested extensively with Singularity v3.2.1 and v3.5.2.

 .. code-block:: sh